It’s the season of love and we know most of us are already gearing towards the 14th.

 - Find simple ways to understand how finances were treated in their family or growing up, don’t ask this when there are financial issues already.
 Just on normal conversations find out who paid bills, how did they handle investments, what did they learn about different financial issues.
 This will help you know how to approach issues from a favorable standpoint to them.

 For instance, when you insist on certain things, your partner may think you’re trying to be controlling because maybe in his or her experience growing up, money was used as a tool for control.
 You have to address that separately and make them understand why you’re pushing for something.
 If they don’t get it immediately, tell them you understand and like we said, come back to it later

 - Understand your financial compatibility upfront.
 As you want to make future plans, include money plans.
 Now if you’re already married and you guys want to do investment and financial growth as a couple, establish from the start which of you is in charge of this aspect of your life.
 Ideally, the person better at money AND being organized should be the one doing this.
 That reduces conflict because after all opinions are shared, that person takes the final decision on what is done.

-If you constantly don’t make progress on your goals as a couple due to not being on the same page it may be better doing it individually, because financial discipline requires lots of sacrifice, it’s easy for someone to feel like you’re always trying to control what they do.
+If you constantly don’t make progress on your goals as a couple due to not being on the same page it may be better doing it individually, because financial discipline requires lots of sacrifices, it’s easy for someone to feel like you’re always trying to control what they do.
 If that’s the case, do it individually and compare notes.
-That can end up pushing the other person when they see what you’re able to do over time.
+That can end up pushing the other person when they see what you’re able to do overtime.

 - Also, no matter what, always start and end with appreciating your partner for every little thing they do financially.
 Even if it’s as little as using N10,000 to cook a meal.
 To you it could be a lot but it could have been N15,000.
 So always appreciate it!